Skip to content

 Terminal window

-# Try to deploy a 4th workload (should succeed — 4 replicas configured)
+# Try to deploy a 4th workload.
+This should succeed when 4 replicas are available.

 cat <<'EOF' | kubectl apply -f -